mahuti/Pos-Module/README.md

 text_align = uses AttractMode's default alignment values TopLeft, TopCentre, TopRight, etc to set the positioning of the text relative to the text object

 text_margin = padding normally present around text_object.
 Set to 0 by default

+#### Nearest Neighbor scaling
+Nearest neighbor scaling is what you need to scale pixelated images up without any softness or warping being added to the edges of the images.
+This function scales both width and height of the object, but only needs one of those dimensions to do its work.
+There are also two alias functions that do not resize the image, but only return calculated values: nearest_neighbor_width(object,new_width,"top") and nearest_neighbor_height(object,new_height,"top").

+##### Parameters
+object = the object to scale (scaling up is better than down) num (number) = the pixel size to scale the image to wh= width or height; width is default  the direction in which to scale the image using "num" limit = top or bottom; top is default.
+Nearest neighbor scales in 4s.
+If you want to make sure an image is no larger than the "num" provided then use top.
+Otherwise use bottom and the final image will be no smaller than "num".

+returns the new width or height

+local my_pixelated_image = fe.add_image("sprite.png", 0,0)
+scale.nearest_neighbor(my_pixelated_image, 1420, "width", "top")

 #### Charsize
 charsize(number)